-The Council provides a diverse range of services including social care, waste collection and leisure centres that impact positively on the day to day lives of citizens.
+The Council provides a diverse range of services including social care, education, waste collection and leisure centres that impact positively on the day to day lives of citizens.
 It delivers regulatory functions to ensure the health & safety of citizens and visitors through the licensing of premises and taxis, enforcement of environmental health legislation and ensuring compliance with planning and building regulations.
+In 2019-20 before the pandemic there were

+- 8.5million domestic waste collections;

+- 774km of carriageway maintained;

+- 1,848 ha of parks maintained;

+- 2.7million visitors to Council organised events;

+- 145,000 tonnes of waste diverted from landfill;

+- 2.6million visitors to NCC Leisure Centres:

+- 6,400 adults supported with social care packages;

+- 3,000 food premises regulated;

+- 6,000 businesses supported;

-8.5million domestic waste collections 774km of carriageway maintained 1,848 ha of parks maintained 2.7million visitors to Council organised events • 145,000 tonnes of waste diverted from landfill The 2.6million visitors to NCC Leisure Council in Centres 6,400 adults supported with numbers social care packages 3,000 food premises regulated 6,000 businesses supported 2,000 hackney carriage and private hire licences issued 688 children in care 737 children in need supported The Council takes a strategic lead in the life of the city of Nottingham, assessing needs, determining local priorities and planning how those needs can be met within the funding constraints within which it operates.
+- 2,000 hackney carriage and private hire licences issued;

+- 688 children in care; and

+- 737 children in need supported.

+The Council takes a strategic lead in the life of the city of Nottingham, assessing needs, determining local priorities and planning how those needs can be met within the funding constraints within which it operates.
 The Council works with local and national stakeholders within both the public and private sector to deliver these priorities.